WaylonWalker/waylonwalker.com/pages/blog/my-linked-in-work-history.md

 I care about the security of these companies I work for and their reputation, so I refuse to publically share it.

+## Need to know

+If somehow you need to know where I work it's my choice to tell you.
+I don't need to advertise to every social engineering hacker where I work on the platform that they go to get that information from.